automaate/harmony_gfx_apps_sam_d5x_e5x/apps/legato_quickstart/firmware/legato_qs_e54_cu_cpro_spi.X/readme.md

 ![](../../../../docs/html/legato_qs_e54_cult_cpro_spi_arch.png)

-This application demonstrates single-layer, WQVGA graphics using SRAM memory.
+This application demonstrates single-layer HVGA graphics.

 User touch input on the display panel is received thru the PCAP capacitive touch controller, which sends a notification to the Touch Input Driver.
 The Touch Input Driver reads the touch information over I2C and sends the touch event to the Graphics Library thru the Input System Service.